amyzheng424/monorepo-structure-test/README.md

 The root is the Angular workspace, any Anguar project or library project can be added onto the monorepo workspace by using Angular CLI.

-For instance, to add a new project into the monorepo, you can run 'ng generate application [project-name]' at the root of the monorepo directory.
-Angular will auto add the new project into the "projects" session within the angular.json file.
+For instance, to add a new project into the monorepo, you can run `ng generate application [project-name]` at the root of the monorepo directory.
+Angular will auto add the new project into the "projects" section within the `angular.json` file.

-Similarily, you can also add a new Angular library project by running 'ng generate library [library-name]' at the root of the monorepo directory. e.g.
+Similarily, you can also add a new Angular library project by running `ng generate library [library-name]` at the root of the monorepo directory. e.g.
 $ ng g lib shared-ui-components --project-root=libraries/shared/ui-components